decretist/Dissertation/Chapter3/chapter3.md

-manuscript tradition for the *Decretum* displays enough variation, even among the first-recension manuscripts Aa, Bc, Fd, and P, to suggest that the text developed continuously over the span of, and in parallel with, a relatively long teaching career --- almost certainly a decade or more.
+manuscript tradition for the *Decretum* displays enough variation, even among the first-recension manuscripts Aa, Bc, Fd, and P, to suggest that the text developed continuously over the span of, and in parallel with, a relatively long teaching career --- perhaps a decade or more.
 On the other hand, Gratian's personal obscurity is so profound --- Stephan Kuttner compared Gratian to the anonymous builders of Gothic cathedrals[^6] --- as to suggest a short, or even no, teaching career.[^7]

 Considering the fact that Gratian was universally credited as the author of the foundational textbook for the study of canon law in